CHARLOTTE, N.C. — Candra Davis will tell you she’s very structured. So much that it almost kept her away from dance, in fact.

 Davis owns Leap of Faith Dance Academy, an instructional dance school located in north Charlotte.

-Fifteen years ago, however, Davis was working in corporate America, well on her way to becoming a senior executive.
+Sixteen years ago, however, Davis was working in corporate America, well on her way to becoming a senior executive.

 “I liked finance and I worked in that field.
 Then I fell into human resources.
 But I never stopped dancing,” Davis said.
 “Even though I wasn’t doing it as a career, it was always there.”